 In addition I am working with Guido Friebel on the medical science of ageing and its relationship to the organisational economics of selecting, motivating and retiring leaders.

 I am working with Sergey Gavrilets on the evolution of zero-sum worldviews.
-We have a paper under submission to PNAS.
+We have a new paper published in PNAS.

 My Google scholar page is here.